2020–2023 North American drought: 2022–2023 California floods

 The flooding in late December 2022 and early January 2023 alleviated some of the drought conditions by January 3.
+By March 16, all exceptional and extreme drought was washed out of California.
+In mid-April, the Governor announced the state would meet 100% of requested water allocations for the first time since 2006.
+It is estimated that there was more water in the California snowpack in April of 2023 than the total capacity of Lake Mead, the nation's largest reservoir.

 Midwest

-Iowa received widespread rain in September; that improved the dry conditions for the eastern region of the state.
-But the western half of the state dealt with severe-to-extreme drought problems which extended past 2020 and into 2021.
+In 2020 Iowa received widespread rain in September which improved the dry conditions for the eastern region of the state. but the western half of the state dealt with severe-to-extreme drought problems which extended past 2020 and into 2021.
 By late April and early May 2021, though, northern, central and northeastern Iowa had fallen back into dry conditions.
 By mid-August 2021, drought problems in Iowa had worsened; certain areas across the state were affected with extreme drought conditions by August 13.
 The northwest and east-central regions of Iowa were especially adversely affected with extreme dry conditions by mid-August.

 The 2020–2022 droughts were also affecting Michigan, southern Wisconsin, most of North Dakota and northwestern South Dakota.

 In northeastern Illinois near the Chicago metropolitan area, May 2021 was the driest since 2012.
 As of June 1, 2021, Chicago had only received barely half of one inch of rainfall due to drought in the area.
 April 2021 was one of the city's driest Aprils on record; only .71 in fell in Chicago in April 2021.

 By August 12, 2021, Minnesota was having the worst drought spells since the major drought in the final two years of the late 1980s.
 Just over seven percent of the state, in particular, nine counties in the northwestern part of Minnesota were having exceptional drought.
 That was the first time since 1988 the state had been under exceptional dry conditions.
 The drought conditions in Minnesota during 2021 caused serious comparisons to extremely similar dry conditions eighty-five years prior.

 Drought significantly expanded in Minnesota in September 2022, which became the driest on record at the Twin Cities.